dyuri/xontrib-termcolors/README.md

 The main 16 colors will be used directly from the pygments/ptk theme.
 The following special colors can be set by adding the tokens to your theme:

 - `Token.Terminal.Foreground` - foreground color
-- `Token.Terminal.Background` - Background color
+- `Token.Terminal.Background` - background color
-- `Token.Terminal.Curson` - Cursor color
+- `Token.Terminal.Curson` - cursor color

+## Known issues

+`termcolors` command cannot be used in `.xonshrc` currently, it needs a working shell instance to get the theme.

 ## Credits